Dynamic Optimization with Convergence Guarantees: Introduction

 A convergence result for a pseudospectral method for the control of constrained feedback linearizable systems is given in~\cite{gongEtAl:2006}.
 In order to provide a proof that does not require dualization, the strong assumption is made that the derivatives of the interpolating polynomial for the state converges uniformly to a continuous function, which implies that the optimal input has to be continuous.
 This assumption was relaxed in~\cite{kangEtAl:2007} to allow for discontinuous optimal inputs, under the assumptions that (i)~both the optimal state and input trajectories are piecewise differentiable, and (ii)~the path constraints define a convex set.

 The assumption on feedback linearizable systems in~\cite{gongEtAl:2006,kangEtAl:2007} was relaxed in~\cite{gongEtAl:2008} to allow for more general nonlinear ordinary differential equations.
-However, the following strong assumptions are made: (i)~the functions defining the problem are continuously differentiable, (ii) the gradients of the functions are Lipschitz continuous, (iii)~the optimal state trajectory is continuously differentiable, which requires that the optimal control trajectory be continuous.
+However, the following strong assumptions are made: (i)~the problem-defining functions are continuously differentiable, (ii) the gradients of the functions are Lipschitz continuous, (iii)~the optimal state trajectory is continuously differentiable, which requires that the optimal control trajectory be continuous.

 Direct multiple shooting~\cite{rao_asurvey,Betts2nd,SOSC} is an effective method for solving dynamic optimization problems.
 Convergence proofs for shooting methods for quadratic regulator problems with linear dynamics and linear inequality constraints are presented in~\cite{pannochiaEtAl:2010,pannochiaEtAl:2015,yuzEtAl:2005}, where the differential equation is solved using matrix exponentials.
-For more general nonlinear systems, depending on the discretization and integration method implemented, e.g.\ explicit/implicit Runge-Kutta or certain classes of collocation methods, one could interpret certain existing results as a proof of convergence for a direct multiple shooting.

 A high-order convergence proof for explicit, fixed-step size Runge-Kutta methods is given in~\cite{SchwartzPolak:1996}, which extends some of the results presented in~\cite{PolakBook1997} for the Euler method.
-The assumptions in~\cite{SchwartzPolak:1996} are that (i)~the inputs are constrained to lie in a convex and compact norm-ball (ii)~the state derivatives can be written as an explicit, continuously differentiable function of the state and input, and that (iii)~the dynamic equation is time-invariant.
+The assumptions in~\cite{SchwartzPolak:1996} are: (i)~the inputs are constrained to lie in a convex and compact norm-ball, (ii)~the state derivatives can be written as an explicit, continuously differentiable function of the state and input, and (iii)~that the differential equations are time-invariant.

 Convergence results for Runge-Kutta methods for unconstrained optimal control problems are available in \cite{Hager2000}, subject to the following assumptions: (i) the optimal states and their first and second derivatives are globally bounded, (ii) the optimal control is continuously differentiable, (iii) functions defining the problem are twice differentiable, and (iv) a local coercivity property of the linear-quadratic approximation in the local minimizer.